Geraldini2000/site-apple/README.md

 # site-apple
 Apple home page clone
 # About
-Site foi feito usando html e css
+Website was made using html and css